isoyqq/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL. hello world!hello world!
+Git has a mutable index called stage.
+Git tracks changes of files.